-Shingles are found on approximately 70% of homes in the United States.
+Asphalt shingle roofs are the most common roof type, found on approximately 70% of homes in the United States.
 Here in Colorado with so many sloped roofs, it is estimated that there are even more than 75% of residences with asphalt shingle roofing systems.

 Asphalt Shingle Basics

 Most modern asphalt shingles are made using a woven fiberglass base mat which is saturated in the asphalt coating material.
 Asphalt is so common in roofing because it is extremely effective at waterproofing and wicking moisture.
 The asphalt is then covered with ceramic granules that shield the asphalt from harmful UV rays, and provide distinct coloring to the material.

 So, why are more than 70% of Colorado homes built with asphalt shingles?

 Here are the Four Reasons Asphalt Shingle Roofs are So Common:

 - Waterproofing – asphalt is one of the best waterproofing materials available.
 Since your roof’s main job is to protect your home from the elements, this is an important factor.